Formula-E-Circle-Campus-Racing/PR_FullstackAnalytical/.github/ISSUE_TEMPLATE/objective-template.md

 ## Requirements:

 1) **Dynamic Lorem:**
     - Has a function called `getLorem` that returns `char*` and takes in a variable amount of agruments (something like [this would be nice](https://learn.microsoft.com/en-us/cpp/cpp/functions-with-variable-argument-lists-cpp?view=msvc-170)). **If this isn't possible, just have no arguments**
+    - Do not add static lorem!!

 ***Additional Context/Flags***